Wright-Fisher diffusion and coalescent with a continuum of seed-banks: Introduction

-Before proceeding with further elaboration, it is necessary to review more details of the Wright-Fisher diffusion with at most countably many seed-banks.
+Before proceeding with further elaboration, it is helpful to review more details of the Wright-Fisher diffusion with at most countably many seed-banks.
 Consider a haploid population where each individual carries an allele of type from $\{A, a\}$.
 In the absence of evolutionary forces except for genetic drift and dormancy, the SDE for the generalized Wright-Fisher diffusion is as follows:

 where $k\in \{1,2,\cdots, \infty\}$, $X$ and $\vec{Y}=\{Y^{1}, Y^{2}, \cdots, Y^{k}\}$ are the frequencies of type-$A$ alleles in the active population and the seed-banks, respectively, $W$ is a standard Brownian motion, and $c_{i}, K_{i}$ are positive parameters associated with the discrete-time model such that $c:=\sum\limits_{i=1}^{k} c_i<\infty$.
-The key observation, as already noticed by \cite{blath2019structural} in the differential form, is that equation (\ref{eq:countable}) is equivalent to the following stochastic Volterra equation (SVE):\footnote{$\vec{Y}$ is omitted as it can be explicitly represented by $X$.
-The same applies to $Y$ below.}
+The key observation, as already noticed by \cite{blath2019structural} in the differential form, is that Equation (\ref{eq:countable}) is equivalent to the following stochastic Volterra equation (SVE):